Shyamjyoti-GH/VBYLD_2025/README.md

 3.  **Firebase Configuration:**
     - Create a new file at `public/firebase-config.js`.
-    - Inside this file, add your Firebase project\'s configuration details.
+    - Inside this file, add your Firebase project's configuration details.
 It should export the initialized Firebase app.

     ```javascript
     // public/firebase-config.js